ZimbiX/Twitch-Video-Download-Tools/README.md

 MediaInfo on the other hand, *is* able to determine the length, but installing this as a dependency is not trivial.

-After investigating these, I realised that not only should it detect an imcomplete download, but it would also need a way to resume that download.
+After investigating these, I realised that not only should it detect an incomplete download, but it would also need a way to resume that download.
 Chunk information would have to be kept.

 ### Chunk HTTP 404s